xmobe/typedoc-plantuml/README.md

 -   `--umlClassDiagramBoxBorderRadius <integer>`<br>
     Use this option to specify the border radius of the boxes within the class diagram.
     Unit is pixel.
 Default value is `0`.
+-   `--umlClassDiagramArrowColor <transparent|#RGBHEX>`<br>
+    Use this option to specify the color of the arrows within the class diagram.
+    Default is the PlantUML default color for this skin parameter.

 ## License